ctkelley/MultiPrecisionArrays.jl/README.md

 to allocate storage for a copy of $A$ is the lower precision and factor that copy.
 The one has to determine what the line
 $d = (LU)^{-1} r$ means.
 Do you cast $r$ into the lower precison before the solve or not? __MultiPrecisionArrays.jl__ provides data structures and solvers to manage this.
 The __MPArray__ structure lets you preallocate $A$, the low precision copy, and the residual $r$.

+IR is a perfect example of a storage/time tradeoff.
+To solve a linear system $A x = b$ in $R^N$ with IR, one incurs the storage penalty of making a low precision copy of $a$ and reaps the benefit of only having to factor the low precision copy.

 ### Termination of the IR loop.